 The year-end 1099 form you receive from the broker will include entries for your Section 1256 gain or loss.
 Enter the 1099 form as-is into your tax software.
 The tax software will handle it with the proper tax treatment.

 A long box spread can be a good alternative to buying a Treasury note or a CD when you execute it correctly.
 You must be super careful not to screw up in placing your order.
 Don’t do it if there’s any slight chance you’ll make a mistake.
 The loss from your mistake can be many times your potential gain from a slightly higher yield.
-It’s perfectly valid to avoid the possible disaster and only stick with safety in the mainstream.
+It’s perfectly valid to avoid a possible disaster and only stick with safety in the mainstream.

 Say No To Management Fees